Table of Contents

 What is Belotero intense?

-Belotero intense is an injectable implant that is used for treating deep wrinkles and folds.
+Belotero Intense is an injectable implant used to treat deep wrinkles and folds.
 It is also used in the treatment of facial atrophic scars.

 Is Belotero reversible?

-Yes, hyaluronidase – an enzyme that dissolves hyaluronic acid particles is used to reverse Belotero in case a patient experiences Infection, prolonged swelling, lumpy texture, or unsatisfactory results.
+Yes, hyaluronidase – an enzyme that dissolves hyaluronic acid particles is used to reverse Belotero if a patient experiences Infection, prolonged swelling, lumpy texture, or unsatisfactory results.

 How long does Belotero take to settle?

-Although Belotero has zero downtime, settling down and getting the desired results may take anywhere between 2-3 weeks.
+Although Belotero has zero downtime, settling down and getting the desired results may take 2-3 weeks.

 How much is a syringe of Belotero?